wp-plugins/kalins-pdf-creation-station/readme.txt

 = 0.7 =
 * First version.
 Beta.
 Includes basic functionality for tool menu and settings menu including page order, title page, include images, font size, ajaxified interface, shortcodes, etc.

+= 0.8 =
+* Added a create now button for someone who had trouble getting the jquery page-ordering popup to work.

+= 0.9 =
+*Moved some initialization functions into kalins_pdf_init() so that they are only run in the admin.
+*Added new security check to make sure the plugin pages are only being run from within wordpress.
+*Added 'default' option to page/post edit box so you aren't forced to make a permanent choice when saving a page/post.
+*Added checkbox at the bottom of settings page to turn off the plugin's deactivation routine.
+*changed default link placement to 'none' so that links are not added to pages/posts until the user authorizes it

 == Upgrade Notice ==

 = 0.7 =
 First version.
 Beta.
 Use with Caution.

+= 0.8 =
+No point in upgrading unless you have problems with the Create PDF! button

+= 0.9 =
+Slight overall blog performance increase.
+Minor security improvement.
+New 'Use default' option on page/post edit screen.
+New feature: disable database cleanup upon plugin deactivation

 == About ==